PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 3 - System/Groundwork.md

 example: Dirty Harry
 > it has quite a bit of path centric scenes in it for a movie of the time.
 Harry's always between places, in alleyways, on streets, on rooftops. oftentimes there's so much more backdrop than there are full locations

-With a **path-oriented** grammar, The GM focuses not on designing an explicit location, but on [[curation|curating]] an emergent environment with the available player opportunities, the consequences, and drama.
-Our scene becomes unfixed from the specifics of a single location and instead encompasses the potential of a vast territory.
+With a **path-oriented** grammar, The GM focuses not on designing an explicit location, but on an ambiguous environment with the available player opportunities, the consequences, and drama.
+Our scene becomes unfixed from the specifics of a single location and instead is a [[curation|curated]], emergent territory.

 Because of this emergent behavior, GMs have more room to compress or adapt their notes, secrets are easier to hide, and players can gain strategic agency by filling in the map with the stuff they find important